eb1383/LoadNetCDF/README.md

-# README for Temperature and Case Data Processing Scripts 🌡️📊
+# Temperature and Case Data Processing Scripts 🌡️📊

 Welcome to the repository!
 Here, you'll find two R scripts designed to process gridded temperature data and surveillance case data, which can be used to explore potential relationships between temperature and case counts.
 Below is a friendly guide on what each script does and how to use them.